-ThelawsuittoenforceaclaimonaPaymentBond on private projects must be filed no later than 6 months from the completion of the Project.
-(Civil Code § 8610).
+The lawsuit to enforce a claim on a Payment Bond on private projects must be filed no later than 6 months from the completion of the Project.
+(California Civil Code § 8610).

 Do You Recover Attorney's Fees If You Win?